Parent Resources

 12. Transpose the piece to another key.

 An easy way to incorporate strategic repetition is to gamify it.
-I write down ways to repeat a passage on popsicle sticks and have students draw a stick, pre-selecting the sticks that are appropriate for a student’s level and stage of learning.
-The mystery of which stick they’ll pull keeps students eager to practice repetition in their lesson!
-The best part is that this game is easily replicated at home—I keep batches of sticks for varying levels handy and send them home with students.
+I write different repetition strategies on popsicle sticks and allow students to draw one at random, selecting only those appropriate for their level and stage of learning.
+The mystery of which stick they’ll pull keeps students eager to build the habit of repetition.
+The best part is that this game is easily replicated at home.
 Students may even get creative and brainstorm their own ways to repeat a section!

 Perfect Practice: Part 2